hdavid/thermos/README.md

 - A relay : connected to the led indicating heating, to control your heating or whatever electrical device you fancy. http://store.arduino.cc/product/T010010

 ##Hardware setup
-The hardware setup is very simple : three buttons, three leds, and thermal sensor. all of which is described in https://www.modmypi.com/raspberry-pi-youtube-workshop-kit
+The hardware setup is very simple : three push buttons, three leds, some resitors and thermal sensor.

+all of which is described in https://www.modmypi.com/raspberry-pi-youtube-workshop-kit

 ##Run It
-sudo thermos/start.sh
+run `sudo thermos/start.sh`

 ##Start Thermos at boot time :
 add to `/etc/rc.local` : `/bin/bash /home/pi/thermos/start.sh &`

 ##Stop Thermos
-not very clean but does the job : sudo killall python
+not very clean but does the job : `sudo killall python`

 ##Access the Web App
 http://my-raspberry-pi:8080/

-login and password are configured in config.py
+login and password are configured in `config.py`

 ##Files
 - `RestApi.py` : rest api and web app.